JonasKlimt/ie_mcp/README.md

 ```

+> [!IMPORTANT]
-> **Important:** Do not commit `.vscode/mcp.json` after adding your token.
+> Do not commit `.vscode/mcp.json` after adding your token.
 The empty-token version is checked in so other users get a working starting point; your filled-in version is for local use only.

 ## How the server works